isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-roku-smart-soundbar-review.markdown

 ### 3. Set up and Control
 I noted that the
 Roku Smart Soundbar is quite easy to set up and doesn't require specific applications such as the Yamaha apps.
 Notably, the Roku system in this soundbar will readily guide you through the various steps in a few minutes.
 However, installing the wireless Roku speakers might take a bit longer since you'd require to plug & unplug the power before full registration.
-Also, there could be a problem with lip-synching and you'll need to solve it using Vizio TV ( M series).
+Also, there could be a problem with lip-synchingÂ and you'll need to solve it using Vizio TV ( M series).
 Besides, the start soundbar has an excellent voice remote that'll allow you to voice search once you hit the middle button.
 Also, the remote has an allowance for volume adjustment on its side.
 The Roku app will allow you to use the Roku's headphone like the
 [Noise Cancelling Headphones](https://pestpolicy.com/best-noise-cancelling-headphones-under-200/)
 .